Does Auto Insurance Cover Drunk Driving Accidents

 Policy Details

 The specifics of your car insurance policy can influence the coverage.
 Policies differ in terms of what they cover.
-For example: there are some policies that might not cover damages if you are driving under the influence, while other policies might cover specific parts but with higher deductibles.
+For example: there are some policies that might not cover damages if you are driving under the influence, while other policies might cover specific parts but with higher auto deductibles.
 So, you should review your insurance policy to understand what it offers.

 Fault

 So, does insurance cover you if you get in a car accident while drunk?
-As we said the answer depends on many factors and one of the determining factors is who is at fault in the drunk and driving accident.
+As we said, the answer depends on many factors and one of the determining factors is who is at fault in the drunk and driving accident.
 If you’re at fault in a DUI accident, your carrier will typically cover property damage and medical bills for the other party.
 However, your insurer may want compensation for these costs which is known as subrogation.

 Insurance Companies

 Insurance companies are independent financial entities.
 They have their own policies regarding DUI accidents.
-For instance, some insurance providers may increase your car insurance premiums after a DUI accident while others might just cancel your policy after paying out for all the coverage.
+For instance, some insurance providers may increase your car insurance premiums after a DUI accident, while others might just cancel your policy after paying out for all the coverage.
 However, insurers might not do it after one or two incidents.

 Insurance Coverage Type